KazukiNakamae/temp/README.md

 <img src="https://github.com/KazukiNakamae/temp/blob/temp-images/logo.png" alt="MaChIAto_logo" title="MaChIAto_logo" width="200" height="200">

-MaChIAto is a third party software of CRISPResso (https://github.com/pinellolab/CRISPResso2) to get stricter classification of the targeted amplicon sequencing (also called deep sequencing) and profile the relationship with genomic context (e.g. Thermodynamics and mutation pattarns) in the CRISPR-Cas9/Prime Editor targeting site.
+MaChIAto is a third party software of CRISPResso (https://github.com/pinellolab/CRISPResso2) to get a stricter classification of the targeted amplicon sequencing (also called deep sequencing) and profile the relationship with genomic context (e.g., Thermodynamics and mutation patterns) in the CRISPR-Cas9/Prime Editor targeting site.

 MaChIAto would be helpful for people who want to
-- get more accurate classification of knock-out, hmology-based knock-in, and Prime Editing.
+- get a more accurate classification of knock-out, homology-based knock-in, and Prime Editing.
 (Case I)
-- quantify the rate of imprecise editing reads including the reads with donor-reversed integration.
+- quantify the rate of imprecise editing reads, including the reads with donor-reversed integration.
 (Case II)
-- obtain the local alignment of target site and knock-in junction.
+- obtain the local alignment of the target site and knock-in junction.
 (Case III)
-- analyze the microhmology involved with InDels and imprecise editing.
+- analyze the sequence involved with InDels and imprecise editing.
 (Case IV)
 - find the useful features for the efficiency prediction.
 (Case V)

-If you have the same purpose with the above cases, you can check to the section of Case Studies!
+If you have the same purpose with the above cases, you can check the Case Studies section!

 # Quick Start

-We demonstrate the simple example.
+We demonstrate a simple example.
 Before that, you have to build the environment according to the section of Preparation.

 #### 1. Download MaChIAto with example files